Rohitrajak1807/cloud_computing_lab/question_2/question_2.md

 }
 ```

-On recieving a request for a job, the server makes a database entry with the
-supplied data and responds with a URL which can be used to request for the outcome.
+On recieving a request for a job, the server makes a database entry with the supplied data and responds with a URL while handing off the work to ```Runner Node```
 The URL is of the form: ```host:port/result/id```

-It then sends the request to the worker which will compile and run
-the code and record its output(stdout), errors(if any).
+This URL can be used to fetch results or check the status of the job.

 The server also listens on route ```GET/result/:id``` to process requests for
 results.
 It simply returns a ```JSON``` of the following format: